 A quorum shall be the majority of the members of the Executive Board.
 It is the duty of Executive Board members to attend meetings or participate by other means to the full extent possible.

-Business of the Executive Board, when expedient, may be conducted by mail or other means, including electronic mail, FAX, or telephone under the discretion of the President.
+Business of the Executive Board, when expedient, may be conducted by electronic mail, electronic ballot, or telephone under the discretion of the President.
 The actions shall be recorded in the final minutes.

 Official minutes of the Board meetings shall be distributed to all members of the Executive Board.